kaufmanno/make_project/docs/source/index.rst

 About
 """""

-nQb8or is a way to quickly setup a environment to develop a project with python. nQb8or will
+nQb8or is a way to quickly setup an environment to develop a package or application with python. nQb8or will

 * create a directory for the project